josecrcruz/josecrcruz.github.io/about.md

 ---
 layout: page
-title: About Jose and this blog
+title: About José and this blog
 permalink: /about/
 ---